infinum/eightshift-forms/src/Hooks/Variables.md

 ## Set geolocation Phar location

 This constant will define geolocation phar location.
-With this constant you can provide your custom projects geolocation phar file.
+With this constant, you can provide your custom project's geolocation phar file.
 You will use this if you want to control the phar file version and keep it better up to date.

 Type:
 * string